 At the waterfront a lot of companies offer catamaran or boat tours in the Beagle Channel.
 We chose a sailing tour with the company Paludine – a great choice!
 Only 8 people plus the captain and a guide on a small sailing boat, you get special sailing clothes if you want (very recommendable: it’s cold on deck) and the boat can get very close to the islands where penguins, sea lions and cormorants live.
 We were a great group and the guide was able to tell us a lot about the the fauna and flora of Tierra del Fuego; we had a really great time!
 The only thing: don’t eat too much before the trip.
 Or after it.

-So here we are at the end of the world (kind of), and everything is the southernmost whatever in the world, something that you, obviously, don’t have anywhere else.
-Sure, there are the Chilean towns of Puerto Navarino and Puerto Williams on the other side of the Beagle Channel but they’re not nearly as big as Ushuaia with its international airport and port from where ships to Antarctica depart.
+So here we are at the end of the world (kind of), and everything is the southernmost whatever in the world, something Ushuaia does cash in on, which is probably only fair.
+It’s the only town that size in this part of the world.
+The Chilean towns of Puerto Navarino and Puerto Williams on the other side of the Beagle Channel are not nearly as big as Ushuaia with its international airport and port from where ships to Antarctica depart.

 Antarctica has always seemed so far away, almost impossible to reach but here… You could just go to one of the many tour agencies offering trips and see if they have a last minute offer.